DamianJM/T-REX/README.md

 # T-REX
-Tree Explorer (T-REX) - A phylogenetic tree exploration and query tool
+### Tree Explorer (T-REX) - A phylogenetic tree exploration and query tool

+T-REX was created in response to requests to be able to easily link phylogenetic and phenotypic information together and yield insights from this.
+This package consists of a GUI-enabled phylogenetic tree viewer and manipulator into which users can link information on biological organisms and perform queries to find individuals of interest.

+Features will be added over time to this open source project.

 # Installation